Malachov/mylogging/README.md

 My python logging-warning module.
 It logs to console or to file based on configuration.

 1) It's automatically colorized and formatted to be more readable and noticeable (you can immediately see what errors are yours)
-2) It's possible to control logs and warnings behaviour (ignore, once, always) as in warnings.
+2) It's possible to control logs and warnings behavior (ignore, once, always) as in warnings.
 3) It's possible to filter messages by level (INFO, DEBUG, WARNING, ERROR, CRITICAL) as in logging.

 Motivation for this project is to be able to have one very simple code base for logging and warning at once